spaniardzoomer/spaniardzoomer.github.io/content/blog/header_files.md

 - `#include <stdio.h>`: Used for system libraries.
 The compiler searches in specific system directories (like `/usr/include`).
 - `#include "math.h"`: Used for your own files.
 The compiler searches in the current directory first.

-## Why Do We Still Use Header Files?
+## Why Are Header Files Useful?

-Modern languages like Rust or Go don't need this separation.
-So why stick with it in C?
-Here are four reasons:
+You might wonder, why not just use forward declarations and be happy, instead of dealing with header files.
+Well, there are several advantages to them:

 1. **API Specification:** If you are using a closed-source library, the header file serves as your documentation.
 It tells you exactly what functions are available and how to call them without you needing to see the code.
 2. **Private Functions:** You can implement helper functions in your `.c` file but *not* declare them in the `.h` file.
 This effectively makes them "private" to that file, invisible to the user of your library.
 3. **Maintainability:** If you change a function signature, you update the header file once, and that change propagates to every file that includes it.
 4. **Opaque Structs:** You can declare a `struct` in a header but define its contents in the `.c` file.
 This prevents users from manually messing with the struct's internal fields, making your library safer and more robust.
 Take a look at this struct, for example:

 ```c
 typedef struct _Text {